krmgns/uuid/README.md

 - `Uuid\DateUuid` class uses 12-length random bytes and 4-length bytes of UTC date as prefix, and generated values are sortable up to 8th hex character.
 - `Uuid\DateTimeUuid` class uses 10-length random bytes and 6-length bytes of UTC date/time as prefix, and generated values are sortable up to 12th hex character.

-Besides these UUIDs are sortable, they can be used for some sort of jobs like folder exploration (say, where we are working with a image cropping service).
+Besides these UUIDs are sortable, they can be used for some sort of jobs like folder exploration (say, where we are working with an image cropping service).

 So, as a quick example, let's see it in action;